JuliaLang/PrecompileTools.jl/docs/src/index.md

 It also includes a second macro, `@setup_workload`, which can be used to "mark" a block of code as being relevant only for precompilation but which does not itself force compilation of `@setup_workload` code. (`@setup_workload` is typically used to generate test data using functions that you don't need to precompile in your package.)
+Finally, `PrecompileTools` includes `@recompile_invalidations` to mitigate the undesirable consequences of *invalidations*.
+These different tools are demonstrated below.

 ## Tutorial: forcing precompilation with workloads